-The video game live streaming and esports market has grown rapidly over the past few years, with 50 million global esports viewers, 2.7 billion gamers worldwide, and tens of billions of hours of streaming content watched.
+The video game live streaming and eSports market has grown rapidly over the past few years, with 50 million global eSports viewers, 2.7 billion gamers worldwide, and tens of billions of hours of streaming content watched.

-Customers were no longer waiting minutes when they wanted to run new queries.
-Data science teams at the biggest names in the esports industry have increased visibility into this data, leading to greater speed and agility.
-They’re able to optimize their league performance, make better influencer partnerships, explore macro trends in live streaming, and expand their audience reach.
+With SingleStore, Stream Hatchet customers are now enjoying 10X faster query performance and generating reports twice as fast as before.
+Data science teams now have increased visibility into their data, leading to greater speed and agility.
+They’re able to optimize league performance, make better influencer partnerships, explore macro trends in live streaming, and expand their audience reach.

-Stream Hatchet relied on multiple purpose-built databases and related services to power real-time esports analytics before adopting SingleStoreDB Cloud.
+Stream Hatchet relied on multiple purpose-built databases and related services for its eSports analytics before adopting SingleStoreDB Cloud.
 The complex infrastructure cost the team significant time and resources in maintaining these systems.
-With SingleStore, Stream Hatchet can focus on iterating its platform and exploring new ways to serve game publishers, esports organizers, and other brands.
+With SingleStore, Stream Hatchet can focus on iterating its platform and exploring new ways to serve its customers.

 SingleStore is helping companies compete and win across all verticals.
 Learn more →